Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 More on this in the [Tanzu Application Engine Conceptual Overview documentation](https://docs.vmware.com/en/VMware-Tanzu-Platform/services/create-manage-apps-tanzu-platform-k8s/concepts-about-spaces.html)

 In a day in the life of a Platform Engineer we will start by creating a Cluster Group, to structure the underlying Kubernetes infrastructure and define the Capabilities we want to install and expose to the Application teams.

+## Prepare a Cluster Group with required capabilities

 #### Create Cluster Group
 [Official documentation](https://docs.vmware.com/en/VMware-Tanzu-Platform/services/create-manage-apps-tanzu-platform-k8s/how-to-create-run-cluster-group.html)